-The present chapter concerns the process emissions released during the production of mineral products not described in other mineral industry chapters.
-The chapter at present only considers the production of particular types of glass (flat glass, container glass, glass wool and other glass (including special glass)).
-If other activities are to be reported under this source category, it is good practice for the inventory compiler to develop emission estimation methods for such emissions.
+The present chapter concerns the process emissions released during the production of particular types of glass (flat glass, container glass, glass wool and other glass (including special glass)).

-This chapter describes activities and relevant emissions in the glass industry.
-It is good practice, however, to report emissions from combustion activities within the glass industry under the combustion chapter 1.A.2.f.i.
+It is good practice, however, to report emissions from combustion activities within the glass industry under the combustion chapter 1.A.2.

 The main emission from the production of glass is carbon dioxide $(CO_2)$ , originating mainly from the carbonisation process.
 However, since $CO_2$ is a greenhouse gas it is not considered in this Guidebook.
 Further guidance on the $CO_2$ emissions from glass production can be found in the IPCC Guidelines (IPCC, 2006).
-Other emitted pollutants include micro pollutants, heavy metals and dust.
+Other emitted pollutants include micro pollutants, heavy metals, black carbon (BC) and dust.
 Emission factors are given for process and combustion emissions together, since it is not straightforward to separate the two.
 However, large variations may apply depending on the glass composition, fuel type and furnace type and care should be taken in applying these factors.